ChHecker/unify/README.md

 ```
 <img src="examples/overview.jpg" width="300">

+## Multilingual support
+The Unify package supports multiple languages.
+If you want to add your language, you should add two files: `prefixes-xx.csv` and `units-xx.csv`, and in the `lib.typ` file you should fix the `lang-db` state for your files.

 ## `num`
 `num` uses string parsing in order to typeset numbers, including separators between the thousands.
 They can have the following form: